LuizZak/ZScript/README.md

 Three salad orders for the table - damn, these 'sum healthy people!
 ```

 because the `case 2` label didn't contain a `break` statement: the code 'flowed' through the next case label instead.
+*Author's note: I'm currently evaluating a non-gotcha alternative to implicit case fall-through in the form of a special syntax that makes the fall-through explicit*

 ##### Things to consider with switch statement